 The band continued and continue to operate with no manager, booking agent, publisher, et al, but they get by.
 And they work equally well with pop musicians, rock n rollers and the avant garde.
 The group is independent, maverick, diligent, daft, blah blah.

 Until recent times the Nightingales made one record for a label and then, by choice or otherwise, moved on.
 But since 2017 they have been going steady with Tiny Global Productions.

 The first TGP release was a 10” EP, followed in 2018 by a 45rpm collaboration with Vic Godard – “Commercial Suicide Man”- and another critically acclaimed ‘Gales album “Perish The Thought”.

 To support “Perish The Thought” the group toured Europe extensively, from Scotland to Serbia.

-2020 will also see the release of a full length Nightingales documentary film written by brilliant stand up comedian Stewart Lee, directed by Michael Cumming (‘Brass Eye’, ‘Toast Of London’, etc) and produced by award winning Fire Films.
+2019 saw the filming of a feature length Nightingales documentary film, “King Rocker” -written by brilliant stand up comedian Stewart Lee, directed by Michael Cumming (‘Brass Eye’, ‘Toast Of London’, etc) – and the recording of a new album.

 The album, “Four Against Fate”, was released in May 2020 but the accompanying UK and Euro tours had to be postponed until 2021.